 Private banking enables you to do the usual mundane processes such as bill paying, the use of safe deposit boxes, setting up mortgages, and all the rest.
 And, you’ll likely pay lower fees (or none at all), get access to special lines of credit and exclusive loan terms, and receive prime rates.
 If you own a business that imports or exports, you may receive discounted foreign exchange rates.

 So if you are a high net worth individual and want a banking experience that reflects the greater value your patronage represents, you might want to look into private banking.

-Now, private banking can also include many of the services that are offered by wealth management firms.
+Now, private banking can also include many of the services that are typically offered by wealth management firms.
 These include retirement planning, estate planning, tax planning, and financial planning.

 However, this is where private banking’s limitations emerge, and where wealth management supersedes it in what it can offer you.
 More on wealth management in a bit.
-Here’s another summary of services typically offered through private banking.

 Pros and Cons of Private Banking

 The single best advantage of private banking is that you can do all your banking tasks in one place, including the less common but more consequential ones like securing a mortgage.
 And with a dedicated banking employee working with you, you get to talk to the same person every time.

 Private banking also affords you increased privacy.
 And with the special access to favorable rates, discounts, and higher interest rates on your savings, money market, and CD accounts, the conveniences, and perks offered by private banking look pretty attractive to a high net worth individual.

 However, consider the limitations of private banking as well.